 The Society of the Sacred Heart is an international congregation.
 The centre of the order is located in Rome.
 The American Barbara Dawson RSCJ is our Superior General.
 Currently, approximately 2000 Sacré Coeur sisters live and work in 43 countries on five continents.

 The two congregations in Hungary are part of the Central European Province.
 In addition to Hungary, this province also includes Austria and Germany.
 The Provincial Superior Body is located in Vienna; our provincial superior is Laura Moosbrugger, Austrian Sacré Coeur sister.

 Every sister of Sacré Coeur lives in a community.
 Those young women who feel the religious call to be close to their hearts, and who would like to join us, first go through the necessary application process and then move into our community so that we can begin to get to know each other.
-Sisters returning home from the novitiate in Lyon make the first vow and the Provincial despatches them to one of the communities.
-Currently, we have two communities in Hungary.
+Sisters returning home from the novitiate in Chicago make the first vow and the Provincial despatches them to one of the communities.

 In the past few years the house has been the base for dealing with the calling of our order and the receiving community for candidates wishing to learn about our life.